-Depending on whether its a product or service, many business owners still grapple with the decision to take.
+Depending on whether it’s a product or service, many business owners still grapple with the decision to take.
 A few things to consider/keep in mind though is that you have to be careful of the type of precedent you set.
 If you give a free product or service the first time and there is no protest of paying, it’s more than likely this is a mindset issue and the person will grow to always expect free or heavily discounted prices.
-What if the value being provided is a service not a product?
+What if the value being provided is a service, not a product?
 E.g. you are TY Bello and you already have a camera… all you have to do is just ‘snap’ abi?.
 Or it’s a knowledge product and you are just talking “aka your brain is being picked” It is so easy for people to want to take advantage when it’s in that category.
-In my opinion, I think entrepreneurs should have foresight and also consider handling these types of ‘customers’ on a case by case basis.
-One thing i would say though is do not be afraid to charge. you know your worth and don’t feel pressured to accept what you don’t want.
-I can tell you first hand that no great business is every built on the back of family and friends.
-For my business jaraCake my first set of customers weren’t family or friends but absolute strangers and 3+ years on, the majority of my customers are people i do not know.
+In my opinion, I think entrepreneurs should have foresight and also consider handling these types of ‘customers’ on a case-by-case basis.
+One thing I would say though is, do not be afraid to charge. you know your worth and don’t feel pressured to accept what you don’t want.
+I can tell you firsthand that no great business is ever built on the back of family and friends.
+For my business jaraCake my first set of customers wasn’t family or friends but absolute strangers and 3+ years on, the majority of my customers are people I do not know.

-A great book that helps you seperate yourself from your from your business is E-Myth revisited: why most small businesses don’t work and what to do about it.
+A great book that helps you separate yourself from your business is E-Myth revisited: why most small businesses don’t work and what to do about it.

-5. Continuous learning: If you love film making, fashion, cooking etc, there is absolutely noting wrong with going to a school to either learn the core of that skill or just sharpen those skills further.
+5. Continuous learning: If you love filmmaking, fashion, cooking, etc, there is absolutely nothing wrong with going to a school to either learn the core of that skill or just sharpen those skills further.
 You can never learn everything at the start of the business.
-All you know is enough to start and you will pickup the rest as you build.
-I went to University of Warwick to get my Masters in Innovation and Entreprnuership, after undergrad in Law.
-I still had to learn manyyyy of the things i’m doing now on the job.
+All you know is enough to start and you will pick up the rest as you build.
+I went to the University of Warwick to get my Master in Innovation and Entrepreneurship, after undergrad in Law.
+I still had to learn manyyyy of the things I’m doing now on the job.
 The Warwick degree was a good start though.
-Even if you do not commit to a full academic year of studies in a university setting, there are manyyyy websites online that offer valuable short courses at a fraction of the cost. for example: Coursera
+Even if you do not commit to a full academic year of studies in a university setting, there are manyyyy websites online that offer valuable short courses at a fraction of the cost. for example Coursera

 6. Hiring Staff: No matter how skilled you are in delivering the product or service or even creating automation for your processes, you’ll get to a stage where you need extra hands in your business.
-You only have 2 hands and 24 hours, so the best thing to do it hire some other peoples 2 hands and some of their 24 hours.
-In the event of falling sick, going on holiday or just being unavoidable absent, properly trained staff will hold some things down for you.
+You only have 2 hands and 24 hours, so the best thing to do is hire some other people’s 2 hands and some of their 24 hours.
+In the event of falling sick, going on holiday, or just being unavoidable absent, properly trained staff will hold some things down for you.
 You’ll have to create a workplace environment that empowers your staff and lets them express themselves creatively.
-As easy as this point is to write however, this is what i have struggled with the most in my business till date.
+As easy as this point is to write, however, this is what I have struggled with the most in my business to date.

 To fully understand the context through which all the above points played out, you have to read the book 🙂